 Drug Possession Penalties

 Drug Possession Penalties under NH law depend on the type of drug, the amount, and the intent of the person in possession of a controlled drug.
 In New Hampshire, drugs are classified according to their addictive nature.
 Marijuana is considered the mildest class of controlled drugs and the penalties for possession are vastly different than the penalties for more addictive and dangerous drugs.
-Possession of marijuana is a class A misdemeanor and is punishable by up to a year in jail and a $2,000 fine.
+Possession of marijuana can range from a Violation level offense to a class A misdemeanor punishable by up to a year in jail and a $2,000 fine.
 Possession of other drugs can be a felony charge and is punishable by up to seven years in State prison and a $25,000 fine.
 A second offense possession charge can lead to a class B felony charge that may result in up to 15 years in prison and a $50,000 fine.
 Possession of controlled drugs can lead to harsher penalties if intent to sell is charged.
 Intent to sell increases the fines and possible jail time of a possession charge, even when gateway drugs, says as marijuana is involved.
-In fact, possession with intent to sell less than an ounce of marijuana can lead to a possible three year prison sentence.

 In 2013, New Hampshire passed medical marijuana laws, making possession of marijuana cases murkier than they previously were.
 In any possession case, the details of a search and seizure, reason for stopping an individual, and nature of the substance can all play a key role in a how a case unfolds or the possible penalties if a conviction is obtained.
 Because of the complications and potential confusion over intent, it is vital that anyone arrested and charged fully understands the law and what their rights are under current New Hampshire drug laws.

 Contact our criminal defense attorneys today.
 At Tenn And Tenn, we will fight for our clients.